Studio Policy

 Makeups and Cancellations

-At least one makeup class is offered per month.
-Makeup class times will be announced at the beginning of each month.
-In order to qualify for a makeup class, at least 24 hours’ cancellation notice for the regularly scheduled lesson must be given, although notice at the beginning of the month is preferred.
-Students who do not cancel the lesson 24 hours beforehand are considered no-shows and are not eligible to attend a makeup class.
-Students are allowed to attend up to four makeup classes per studio year, and advance notice of 48 hours is required to participate.
+Makeup classes and lessons may be taught in-person or remotely via Zoom.
+To qualify for a makeup class or lesson, at least 24 hours’ notice is required for cancellations, although notice at the beginning of the month is appreciated.
+Students who do not cancel the lesson 24 hours beforehand are considered no-shows and are not eligible to attend a makeup class or lesson.

-Students who cannot physically attend an in-person lesson at my residence—due to illness, transportation issues, or travel—may have a remote lesson at the normal lesson time.
+If a student cannot attend an in-person lesson due to illness, travel, or transportation issues, a remote lesson may be held at the usual lesson time.
 If I cannot physically attend an in-person lesson, I will offer a remote lesson at the regularly scheduled time.
-If I cancel a lesson, I will offer a private makeup lesson (in-person or remote) that fits the student’s schedule.
+On occasion, I may need to reschedule lessons due to gigs, performances, and rehearsals.
+If I cancel a lesson, I will offer a private makeup lesson that fits the student’s schedule.

 Student and Parent Responsibilities